GR-124/Learning_Journal/NPC Behavior Tutorial.md

 ![image](https://github.com/user-attachments/assets/e3e4235f-3f0e-4eac-ac63-e82923ba3cfb)

-Underneath is the full script.
+Underneath is the full script and the code should work but if not then come back here and see what you did wrong.
+Goodbye and your welcome for the tutorial :) .

 ![image](https://github.com/user-attachments/assets/549d3734-565a-4adf-88d9-e9ed81e0dfe7)